ARE YOUR SHOES FOR WOMEN AS WELL AS MEN?

 AND SHIPPING WHEN EXCHANGING SHOES?

 We're still too small a business to offer totally free worldwide shipping on returns.
-BUT we want to help as much as we can and, so, if you want to exchange your shoes for another size or colour, we'll pay half the shipping costs.
-If you cover the cost of shipping the original shoes back to us, we're happy to pay the cost of shipping replacement shoes to you in return.
-Does that sound fair?
+BUT we do want to help as much as we can and, so, if you get your shoes and decide you'd like to exchange them for another size or colour, we'll split the costs of making that exchange happen.
+You cover the cost of shipping the original shoes back to us, then we'll pay the cost of shipping replacement shoes to you in return.
+We'll do this only for your first exchange, lest someone get into a spiral of exchanging shoes and bankrupt us (and probably themselves).

 HAS BREXIT RUINED EVERYTHING?